PeterWagih90/Udacity-logs-analysis/README.md

 Keep in mind that if file wasn't executed on root `/` use `vagrant/logs-analysis-project`

+## View Creation Statement
+create or replace view article_counting as select
+                     path, count(*) as count from log group by path order by count desc limit 3 offset 1;

 ## Running

 * Make sure you have `newsdata.sql`, the SQL script file with all the data.
 It can be downloaded from the Udacity course page.